Sandro Forner

 Sandro Alexandre Forner (born 16 December 1970) is a Brazilian football coach and former player who played as a central defender.
-He is the current head coach of Operário Ferroviário's under-20 team.
+He is the current assistant coach of Paysandu.

 Playing career

 Club

 Known as Sandro during his playing days, Forner was born in Amparo, São Paulo, and was a Ponte Preta youth graduate.
 Promoted to the first-team in 1990, he played for a number of clubs until joining Coritiba in 1997.

 After two seasons at Coxa, Forner moved to Fluminense in the Série C, but only featured in one match, a 1–1 away draw against Americano on 1 December 1999.
 After lifting the trophy, he featured in two more matches for the following year's Torneio Rio-São Paulo before departing.

 Afterwards, Forner notably represented Joinville in 2002, ADAP Galo Maringá in 2005 (winning the Campeonato Paranaense Série Prata) and Paranavaí in 2006.
 He retired with the latter, aged 36.